 Put simply, your weight depends on how much energy you take in (the calories in food and drink) and how much energy your body uses (burns) up, although it may also be affected by the types of foods you eat.
 See separate leaflet called Weight Loss (Weight Reduction).

 The way weight loss surgery works can be:

 - Surgery which may prevent you from being able to eat so much - for example, by reducing the size of your stomach.
 This means that you will feel full more quickly and therefore eat less.

-- Surgery which may change the way that your body handles the food that you eat - this surgery can make the food that you eat bypass part of your gut (intestine) so that fewer calories are taken up (absorbed) by your body from food.
+- Surgery which may change the way your body handles the food that you eat - this surgery can make the food that you eat bypass part of your gut (intestine) so that fewer calories are taken up (absorbed) by your body from food.

 - Some types of surgery which use a combination of both of these ways.